jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 Hoover actually has had a bike lane since at least 2007.
 28th crosses Hoover as a disjointed dogleg intersection.
 Here's the other side.

 <div>
   <img class='fullscreen-article-image'
        alt='Google Street View of Cyclist riding the wrong way on Hoover at 28th.
 Moderate traffic in the background.' src='/media/East on 28th at Hoover - Bike Salmon.jpg' />
   <div class='article-caption'>
-    On 28th, looking east onto Hoover we see lots of traffic and a
-    <a href="http://www.streetsblog.net/2010/04/19/the-persistence-of-bike-salmon/">bike salmon</a>
-    going the wrong way in a bike lane.
-Five lanes with traffic, Hoover doesn't look like a very easy street to cross safely.
+    On 28th, looking east onto Hoover we see lots of traffic and a <a href="http://www.streetsblog.net/2010/04/19/the-persistence-of-bike-salmon/">bike salmon</a> going the wrong way in a bike lane.
+With five lanes of traffic, Hoover doesn't look like a very easy street to cross safely.
     <a href='https://www.google.com/maps/@34.0293472,-118.2841343,3a,75y,91.01h,78.56t/data=!3m6!1e1!3m4!1slIGp3zoZ_tkuvSSadk8GPw!2e0!7i13312!8i6656!6m1!1e1'
        target='_blank'>
      Google street view